golemfactory/golem-docs/src/pages/docs/creators/ray/supported-versions-and-other-limitations.md

 ## Python and Ray image base

 `golem-ray` supports images with different combinations of python and ray versions.
-The image should reflect your local environment - during `ray up` the versions are identified, and proper image is selected.
+The image should reflect your local environment - during `ray up` the versions are identified, and the proper image is selected.

-You can override automatic image selection by editing `image_tag` property in your cluster yaml.
+To override this automatic image selection, you can edit the `image_tag` property in your cluster yaml file.

-Currently we officially support a handful of python and ray versions combinations:
+Currently, we officially support a handful of python and ray version combinations:
 - todo
 - todo

-We are preparing the tools for users to build and upload their own images, but for now - please let [us know (on our Discord)](https://discord.com/channels/684703559954333727/1136986696907505775) if you are in need of an image with version combination we haven't prepared yet.
-We will happily help you.
+We are preparing the tools for users to build and upload their own images, but for now - please let [us know (on our Discord)](https://discord.com/channels/684703559954333727/1136986696907505775) if you are in a need of an image with a version combination we haven't prepared yet.
+We will be happy to help you.

 ## Libraries